OTUSOFE365025/assignment-3-django-and-energy-group-19-crn-43510/README.md

 # Django and Energy Assignment
+### Contributions
+Part 1: Neha Khan
+Part 2: Huda Saeed

 ### Project Overview and Setup

 The following project is a standalone cash register application that uses Django ORM.
-Products to be sold can be populated with its name, upc code, and price in the database and contains a Graphical User Interface (GUI) for the user to simulate adding products to their cart according to their upc code, and calculates the total bill of all items.
+Products to be sold can be populated with their name, upc code, and price in the database, and it contains a Graphical User Interface (GUI) for the user to simulate adding products to their cart according to their upc code, and calculates the total bill of all items.

 The project is setup with the model for the product object created in db/models.py, the items are created and populate the database in main.py, and the product_scanner.py being the gui for the users to use the cash register system.